Uniform point variance bounds in classical beta ensembles: Introduction

 In the present article, the two following ensembles are considered: \begin{itemize} \item The Circular $\beta$ Ensemble, which consists in a set of $n$ random points $\lambda_1, \dots, \lambda_n$ on the unit circle, whose joint distribution has a density of the form

 with respect to the Lebesgue measure on the $n$-th power of the unit circle. \item The Gaussian $\beta$ Ensemble, for which the points are on the real line, with density of the form

 with respect to the Lebesgue measure on $\mathbb{R}^n$. \end{itemize} These ensembles are defined for all positive values of $\beta$, and they correspond to the law of the spectrum of random matrices.
 For $\beta \in \{1,2,4\}$, we get the spectrum of the Circular Orthogonal ($\beta = 1$), Unitary ($\beta = 2$) and Symplectic ($\beta = 4$) Ensembles, and the Gaussian Orthogonal, Unitary and Symplectic Ensembles, respectively.
-For general $\beta$, some matrix ensembles have been constructed by Dumitriu and Edelman \cite{DE02} (see also Trotter \cite{Tro84}) in the Gaussian case, and by Killip and Nenciu \cite{bib:KN04} in the Circular case.
+For general $\beta$, Gaussan and Laguerre ensembles have been constructed as spectra of random matrices by Dumitriu and Edelman \cite{DE02} (see also Trotter \cite{Tro84}), and random unitary matrices whose spectrum follows the Circular $\beta$ ensembles have been contructed by Killip and Nenciu \cite{bib:KN04}.

 In this article, we study the fluctuations of the distribution of the number of points lying in a given arc (in the Circular case) or a given interval (in the Gaussian case).
 These fluctuations have been first studied in the particular cases $\beta \in \{1,2,4\}$, where the correlation functions of the point processes are explicitly given by exact determinantal or Pfaffian formulas.
-In \cite{CL95}, Costin and Lebowitz have proven that the number of eigenvalues of the Gaussian Orthogonal, Circular or Symplectic Ensemble in an interval has Gaussian asymptotic fluctuations when the average number of points tends to infinity with the dimension, the variance being logarithmic with respect to the mean.
+In \cite{CL95}, Costin and Lebowitz proved that the number of eigenvalues of the Gaussian Orthogonal, Circular or Symplectic Ensemble in an interval has Gaussian asymptotic fluctuations when the average number of points tends to infinity with the dimension, the variance being logarithmic with respect to the mean.
 This result has been extended to more general determinantal point processes by Soshnikov in \cite{Sos00} and \cite{Sos02}, and to more general linear statistics of the eigenvalues: if the test function of the linear stastistics is sufficiently smooth, we can get central limit theorems without normalization, which is unusual in probability theory.
 This case occurs in particular when we consider smooth linear statistics of the Circular Unitary Ensemble, as in Diaconis and Shahshahani \cite{DS94}, and in Diaconis and Evans \cite{DE01}.
 Moreover, a central limit theorem has been proven by Gustavsson \cite{Gus05}, for the joint distribution of the position of finitely many individual eigenvalues of the Gaussian Unitary Ensemble.